ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 Users also need to specify how often a disturbance will occur.
 There are five different options for this:

-* Use the default behaviour for the disturbance by not adding any timing details to the configuration.
+* Use the default behaviour, if any, for the disturbance by not adding any timing details to the configuration.
 (In the case of the `add_fertiliser` disturbance the default is to run for every time step).
 * Provide the specific time steps that you want the disturbance to run for using `run_at`.
 These are provided as a list, e.g. `run_at = [2, 3, 6]` to run on the second, third and sixth timesteps.